SvenSchirgewohn/kopano-core/doc/Database_structure.md

 ## Overview

-The Datbase has the following tables:
+The Database has the following tables:
 ```
 +--------------------+
 | Tables_in_kopano   |